Andy Rautins: Professional career

-Rautins was drafted as the 38th pick by the New York Knicks in the 2010 NBA Draft.
+Rautins was not seen as legitimate draft prospect not being featured on mock drafts and big boards.
+He was drafted as the 38th pick by the New York Knicks in the 2010 NBA draft, which was considered a surprising pick as Rautins was not projected even as top 90 prospect in the draft with the Knicks passing on New York native Lance Stephenson with plans to move up for Armon Johnson from Nevada.
 He signed a two-year non-guaranteed contract on August 12, 2010.

-Rautins made his on-court NBA debut on November 9, 2010 in a game vs. the Milwaukee Bucks.
+Rautins made his on-court NBA debut on November 9, 2010, in a game vs. the Milwaukee Bucks.
 He played 8 minutes, scoring 3 points and adding 1 assist during a 107–80 loss.

 On December 10, 2011, Rautins was traded to the Dallas Mavericks as part of a three-way trade.
 He was waived by the Mavericks on December 15, 2011.

 On December 21, 2011, Rautins signed a contract with CB Lucentum Alicante in Spain.
 On September 12, 2012, he joined the Oklahoma City Thunder.
 He was waived by the Thunder on October 27, 2012.
 He was then acquired by the Tulsa 66ers of the NBA D-League.

 Rautins joined the Chicago Bulls for the 2013 NBA Summer League.

 In September 2013, he signed with Skyliners Frankfurt of the Basketball Bundesliga for the 2013–14 season.

 On August 23, 2014, Rautins signed a one-year deal with Pallacanestro Varese of the Italian Lega Basket Serie A.

 On August 10, 2015, he signed with Gaziantep of the Turkish Basketball Super League (BSL) for the 2015–16 season.

 On September 22, 2017, Rautins signed a training camp deal with the Toronto Raptors.
 He was waived by the Raptors on October 7.

 After being waived from the Raptors, Rautins returned to Turkey and signed with Banvit on October 24, 2017.
 Rautins posted 9.9 points, 4.2 rebounds and 3.2 assists per game in the BCL.
 He joined Bahcesehir Basketbol on July 4, 2018.

 On January 10, 2020, Rautins signed with Greek club Panathinaikos of the Greek Basket League and the EuroLeague.

-On January 6, 2022, Rautins signed with AEK Athens.
+On January 6, 2022, Rautins came out of retirement and signed with AEK Athens.